Overview

 - Individual

-g-eval-* generations nested inside for each metric evaluation.
+g-eval-*generations nested inside for each metric evaluation.

 Inspecting a Score

-To understand why a specific response received a low score:
+To understand why a specific response received a low score:- Find the batch trace in Langfuse.

 - Locate the

-- Read the evaluator’s rationale — it explains which criteria the response failed and why.
+g-eval-{MetricName}generation for that test case. - Read the evaluator’s rationale — it explains which criteria the response failed and why.

 Practical Workflows